| Title: | Phylogenetic Flow Objects for Easy Manipulation and Modelling of Data on Phylogenetic Trees and Graphs |

 Other arguments to pass to or from other methods |

-A vector equal to the length of x
+A vector equal to the length of x with the

 sum of each flow's features